CrowdStrike/aws-eks-protection/README.md

 **Solutions**:
 - Verify EKS cluster is in ACTIVE state
-- Check task IAM role has EKS permissions
+- Check EKS Cluster Access and Network config
-- Ensure cluster is in same region as ECS task
 - Wait for cluster to be fully available

 ### 4. Falcon Operator Installation Fails